comunica/Article-ISWC2018-Resource/content/features.md

 ### Heterogeneous interfaces

+Due to the existence of different types of Linked Data Fragments for exposing Linked Datasets, Comunica aims to support _heterogeneous_ interfaces types.
-Next to support for querying over TPF entrypoints, Comunica also enables combined federated querying over other sources, such as SPARQL endpoints and data dumps in RDF serializations.
+Next to support for querying over TPF entrypoints, as is supported by the TPF client, Comunica also enables combined federated querying over other sources, such as SPARQL endpoints and data dumps in RDF serializations.
 ARQ, RDFLib, rdflib.js and rdfstore-js only support federation over SPARQL endpoints using the SERVICE keyword.
 The TPF client only supports federation over TPF entrypoints.

-### Environment-agnostic
+### Web-based

+Comunica is built using native Web technologies, such as JavaScript and RDF configuration files.
 Comunica is able to run in different kinds of environments, including Web browsers, local (JavaScript) runtime engines and command-line interfaces, just like the TPF-client.
 ARQ, RDFLib, rdflib.js and rdfstore-js are able to run in their language's runtime and via a command-line interface, but not from within Web browsers.